-For any business with an online business models, peak periods coincide with more business, and hugely increased loads.
+For any business with an online business model, peak periods coincide with more business, and hugely increased loads.

-For a low margin business like retail, these peak period opportunities are critical to book profits for entire year.
+For a low-margin business like retail, these peak period opportunities are critical to book profits for an entire year.
 The stakes are very high and there is no room for error.

-Smooth and seamless digital customer experience is crucial to retain customers and make the come back again.
+A smooth and seamless digital customer experience is crucial to retain customers and make them come back again.
 You certainly don’t want to be one of those negatively affected by such wanted or unwanted surges.
 It requires careful planning and implementation to be on the right side.

-One of the Coreview customers, faced a similar challenge, during their growth period.
-Customer Acquisition was happening at feverish pace, adding extra load, every day.
+One of the CoreView customers, faced a similar challenge, during their growth period.
+Customer Acquisition was happening at a feverish pace, adding extra load, every day.
 Every user action accessing the product would mean several API requests to their customer platform.

 Festive and Holiday seasons would mean sudden traffic surges.
-Systems ability to handle peak time traffic, and planned/unplanned surges was super critical.
-With 10 million customers, even 1% unhappy customers can mean hundred thousand customer calls to handle!!
+Systems’ ability to handle peak-time traffic and planned/unplanned surges were supercritical.
+With 10 million customers, even 1% unhappy customers can mean a hundred thousand customer calls to handle!!

 ‘Add More Infrastructure’ can be a simple strategy to scale up; but this allows inefficiencies in individual modules to be overlooked, dramatically increasing the deployment costs.